WireChaser/Project1/README.md

-# Hardware Accelerated Matrix Multiplier
+# Matrix Multiplier
 ## Project Overview

-This project implements a high-performance matrix multiplier designed for FPGAs.
+This project implements a matrix multiplier designed for the Cyclone V FPGA board.
 The goal is to efficiently compute the result of the following matrix equation:

 Y (24-bit) = A (8-bit) * B (8-bit) + C (16-bit)